RedHat-Healthcare/iDaaS-KIC/README.md

 # iDaaS-KIC
 iDaas Knowledge, Insight and Confromance Platform

-# iDAAS-Data-DataHub
+# iDAAS-KIC-Integration
-iDAAS DataHub platform is intended for persisting of data needed within the iDAAS.
+iDAAS KIC Integration is the platform intended for persisting of errors, auditing and any relevant data activities that occur within iDaaS.
 The current main usage is for auditing and logging activities.

 This solution contains three supporting directories.
 The intent of these artifacts to enable resources to work locally: <br/>